jcheng31/IntervalTimer/README.md

 An `IntervalReachedEvent` contains the position of the duration that just expired.

+# Disclaimer
-(This project hasn't yet been run or tested.
-It's just a quick hack for something I might do in the future.)
+This project hasn't yet been run or tested.
+It's just thrown together for something I might do in the future.